 When I planned to open my second location in March 2014, I knew a solid marketing plan would be key to a successful launch.
 Utilizing the marketing skills I learned, I was able to grow our school to 100 students in the first 90 days.
 (When I say students, I am referring to on contract students.)

-Here’s my list of eight marketing must-dos for getting 100 students in 90 days:
+Here’s my list of eight martial arts marketing must-dos for getting 100 students in 90 days:

 1. A Solid Facebook Business Page